cysouw/diathesis/text/c08_infinitive.md

 - Die Lehrerin hat ihre Pflanzen auf der Fensterbank stehen.
 :::

-Following Bech [-@bech1955] such construction are often designated as *1.
-Status* in the German grammatical literature.
+Following Bech [-@bech1955] such construction are often designated as *Erster Status* in the German grammatical literature.
 However, this name is not very transparent nor particularly mnemonic, so I prefer to simply use the term ~~light verb + infinitive~~ constructions.

-There are 10 frequently occurring diatheses that use a light verb + infinitive construction and for which I propose a German name, as listed below.
+There are ten frequently occurring diatheses that use a light verb + infinitive construction and for which I propose a German name, as listed below.
 Note that the *lassen + Infinitiv* construction occurs in many different diatheses.
 A detailed discussion of these can be found in [@sec:infinitive-guises-of-lassen].

 - ~~[SBJ › Ø]~~ *lassen* ~~Unpersönlicher Möglichkeitspassiv~~ (see [@sec:infinitive-lassen-reflexive-intransitive ff.])
 - ~~[OBJ › SBJ › ADJ]~~ *lassen* ~~Möglichkeitsspassiv~~ (see [@sec:infinitive-lassen-reflexive-anticausative])